swiftlang/swift-evolution-metadata-extractor/README.md

 - Use the `--force-extract` option multiple times for multiple proposals:
   `swift-evolution-metadata-extractor --force-extract SE-0287 --force-extract SE-0123`

+If the current schema or tool version is different from the previous results, the previous results will be ignored and a full extraction will be performed.

 ### Snapshot path

 Use the `--snapshot-path` option to specify a local `evosnapshot` directory as a data source during development.